Protein Intake Calculator

 3. 3

-Maintenance keeps the baseline.
-Muscle gain and fat loss apply a small adjustment within common ranges.
+Maintenance keeps the activity baseline.
+Muscle gain and fat loss apply conservative adjustments so the final target stays within the calculator range.

 4. 4